ge3224/simple-state/README.md

 Updates the state with a new value and notifies all subscribers asynchronously (via microtask).
 Uses reference equality (`===`) to skip notifications when the same value is set again.

+**Note:** For objects/arrays, always create a new reference when updating (e.g., `{ ...obj, field: newValue }`).
+Setting the same reference twice will not trigger notifications.

 #### `subscribe(callback: (value: T) => void): number`

 Registers a callback to be called when the state changes.
 Returns a subscription ID.